 Rinse and repeat steps 1-5 until you reach the top row!

-This step is optional, but my mitered corners rarely line up perfectly (thanks to uneven walls and human error), so I find that adding some corner trim makes everything look professional and finished – and allows me to not stress about making things perfect.
+This step is optional, but my mitered corners rarely line up perfectly (thanks to uneven walls and human error).
+I find that adding some corner trim makes everything look professional and finished.
+It also allows me to not stress about making things perfect.

 I got this 3/4″ pine corner trim from the hardware store.
 They had some larger corner trim that was pre-primed, but I wanted to get it as small as possible so I just primed it myself using my favorite spray primer.